-Sarasota County offers English Language Learners (ELLs) instructional services through the English for Speakers of Other Languages program.
-The preferred model at many of our schools is mainstream/inclusion; however, schools may also use self-contained, sheltered or pullout models.
+Sarasota County offers English Language Learner (ELL/LEP) students instructional services through the English for Speakers of Other Languages program.
+The preferred model at many of our schools is mainstream/inclusion; however, schools may also use self-contained/sheltered models.